goji vegan hotel Rhodes

 Seven springs (Epta Piges) is another popular spot.
 Tour buses usually do day trips to Lindos and Seven Springs together.
 You can check out the Seven springs as well, by car on the way or after Lindos.
 We decided to skip this one as it didn’t fit into our schedule.

 Filerimos – a hill with a medieval monastery and quaint surroundings with peacocks roaming the grounds.
 It is not far from Ialysos town.
-There is an entry fee of 6 EUR to the monastery.
+Entry fee of 6 EUR to the monastery.

 Rhodes Acropolis – smaller scale ruins found on the way to Rhodes town.
-There is a (partially restored) stadium and amphitheatre – free entry, non touristy but tricky to get to.
+There’s a partially restored stadium and amphitheatre – free entry, non touristy but tricky to get to.

 Monolithos – on a big mountain in the south-west, has medieval castle with good view, nice beach.